STScI-MIRI/whippot/README.md

 might be to find out where a star will appear on the detector in one observation, and then command the telescope in a second observation to put a different star at that same position (for example, to serve as a PSF subtraction reference).
-This is essentially a user-friendly wrapper around the very useful and very powerful pySIAF library (<https://pysiaf.readthedocs.io/>).
+WHIPPOT is essentially a user-friendly wrapper around the very useful and very powerful pySIAF library (<https://pysiaf.readthedocs.io/>).

 ## Setup ##